Wallachian military forces: Wars against the Ottomans

-During the reign of Mircea the Elder, Wallachia first faced the Ottomans.
+During the reign of Mircea the Elder, Wallachia faced the Ottomans again.
 A victory was achieved at the Battle of Rovine, and Mircea also participated in the Battle of Nicopolis.
 In 1430, a document issued by King Sigismund of Luxembourg mentioned that Wallachia and Moldavia could raise an army of 10,000 pancerati, (Note: "Panceratus" meaning "armoured soldier".) and in 1448 a contingent of 4,000 archers led by the Voivode participated in the Battle of Kosovo.